tcameronwaller/metabonet/README.md

 Execute the "collection", "extraction", "enhancement", "curation", and "conversion" procedures of the "model" routine in MetaboNet.

+The "enhancement" procedure alone requires about 1 hour to complete.

 ```bash
 $ metabonet model -d /dock/ -ceauv
 ```